Harshad2321/TerraNova/README.md

 ---

-## 🏆 **TerraNova: Building Sustainable Cities with AI**
+## **TerraNova: Building Sustainable Cities with AI**

 **No Streamlit.
 No complexity.
 Just pure web technology creating the future of urban planning.**

-Built with ❤️ for sustainable urban development by the TerraNova team.
+Built for sustainable urban development by the TerraNova team.